Ma Siju: Career

 In 1948, Ma became the Vice President and Dean of the Music Department of the China-Soviet Union Amateur Dancing College.
 During this period, Ma taught classes and organized performing tours.
-Ma also performed in the tours as pianist and cellist.
+Ma also performed in the tours both as pianist and cellist.

 In 1954, Ma became the Dean of the Piano Department at Central Conservatory of Music, where she taught piano.
-In 1957, Ma taught cello in the Orchestra Department of Central Conservatory of Music.
+In 1957, because the shortage of the cello teacher, Ma transferred from piano department to the Orchestra Department, taught cello at the Central Conservatory of Music until her retirement.

-On July 26, 1961, Ma joined the Chinese Communist Party.

-In 1986, Ma retired from Central Conservatory of Music.
+Ma retired from Central Conservatory of Music in 1986.

 Personal life

-Ma's husband was Wang Tan, a Chinese architect.
+1947, Ma married a Chinese architect Wang Tan who later taught in Qinghua University, School of Architecture and was the vice dean of the School.

-Ma had a daughter, Zhen-Mei Wang, and the family lived in Suzhou.
-Ma gave her daughter musical lessons.
-In 1948, Ma and her family moved to Northeastern liberated region of China.
+In 1948, Ma following her husband moved to Northeastern liberated region of China.

+They have two daughters, Zhen-Mei Wang, and Zhen-Ping Wang.
+The family lived in Beijing.
+Ma stared both her daughters musical lessons.

 Ma's daughter Zhen-Mei Wang is a professional pianist, instructor and reference librarian.

-Ma's brother Ma Sicong had lived a low profile life in the United States before his death in Philadelphia, Pennsylvania in May 1987.

-On October 13, 2014, Ma died from an illness in Beijing, China.
+Ma died from an illness in Beijing, China, on October 13, 2014.
 She was 94.